ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 The LEDs will probably not turn on when you use the "Arduino default pin settings" due to a bug in the Adafruit Neopixel library.<br>

 ![SerialOutputs](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/6b1e48c3-783a-4b4e-bc32-eaa1fe344297)

-Or install ESP32 boards from Espressif version 3.0.5 or newer.

-Board: Arduino Nano ESP32 (almost at the bottom of the long list)<br>
-Partition Scheme: With FAT<br>
-Pin Numbering: By Arduino pin (default)

-Instead of the Neopixel library my own EdSoftLED library is used. https://github.com/ednieuw/EdSoftLED <br> It uses the ESP32 V3 RMT drivers and is compatible with the Neopixel library functions that are needed for my software.

 # Before starting